KANAjetzt/blog/posts/Creating-a-Twitch-extension-mod/index.md

 ### Receiving Data / Actions

-To receive the pubsub messages from the backend, the Twitch JS helper is used.
+To receive the pubsub messages from the backend, the Twitch JS Helper is used.
 It is directly loaded from Twitch in the entry HTML file.

 ```html
 <script src="https://extension-files.twitch.tv/helper/v1/twitch-ext.min.js"></script>